dan070/hedgehog-oscar/README.md

 - Online ML inspired by Vorpal Rabbit

 Logistic regression is one of the most loved ML tools, with good reason.
+I believe a nice online stand-alone estimator will be useful and stand the test of time.

-This project honors this invention from the 1830s(!) with a Oscar Wilde-quote.
+This project honors the logistic invention from the 1830s(!).

 > The world is divided into two classes, those who believe the incredible, and those who do the improbable.
 >
 > **Oscar Wilde**

-I will also keep it simple.
-Do one thing good.
+We can do one thing good, using one concept.
+It might not be optimal, but always straight to the point.

 > A fox knows many things, but a hedgehog one important thing
 >
 > **Old Greek proverb**

+Even simplifications, done with curiosity, will give insights into a problem.
+I hope that hedgehogs and foxes can both help me, even though this project is a hedgehog!

 > I never meant it very seriously.
 I meant it as a kind of enjoyable intellectual game, but it was taken seriously.
 Every classification throws light on something
 >